 According to the savanna hypothesis, our current habitat preferences were shaped by evolutionary pressures in our ancestral past (Orians, 1980; Orians, 1986).
 Darwinian natural selection favored preferences, motivations and decision rules that attract us to resource-rich environments while avoiding environments populated with survival threats and lacking resources.
-All of this took place on the African savanna, widely believed to be the site in which humans originated.

-The powerful idea at the core of this argument is that many of our aesthetic preferences— from landscape beauty to food and entertainment – are the lingering result of natural selection, not arbitrary preferences for colors and shapes.
+The powerful idea at the core of this argument is that many of our aesthetic preferences—from landscape beauty to food and entertainment—are the lingering result of natural selection, not arbitrary preferences for colors and shapes.

 Here are five research findings on the connection between greenery and well-being.

 Support for the savanna hypothesis can be found in studies of landscape preferences.
 One such study asked subjects to rate a series of standardized photographs of trees taken in Kenya.
 Pictures were taken under similar daylight and weather conditions.
 Each photo focused on a single tree and varied along four dimensions – canopy shape, canopy density, trunk height, and branching pattern.
 Subjects from Australia, Argentina, and the United States all showed similar taste in the photos depicting trees.
 The trees that made a moderately dense canopy with trunks that separated in two near the ground–the savanna-like trees–were preferred by participants across the three cultures (Orians & Heerwagen, 1992).

 2. Green vistas have a positive impact on patient recovery